Making Healthcare Decisions Ahead of Time Brings Peace of Mind to Families

 Neely encourages all adults to thoughtfully choose a decision maker, and to prepare a Power of Attorney document to name that person.
 And, of course, to discuss their thoughts about medical care with the person they have identified to act on their behalf, referred to as their agent.
 The agent may be a family member, partner, or good friend – anyone the individual selects.

-The idea of creating an advance directive can be daunting, since most people do not wish to think about situations that warrant the document.
-However, experts say completing an advance directive does not have to be a sad task.
+The idea of creating an advanced directive can be daunting, since most people do not wish to think about situations that warrant the document.
+However, experts say completing an advanced directive does not have to be a sad task.

 “This is yet another way to lighten the burden on our loved ones,” adds Neely.
 “Serious illness is not something people like to think about, but by doing a little bit of planning, one can put things in order for their family in case the situation ever arises.”